visinf/pixelpyramids/README.md

-# PixelPyramids: Exact Inference Models from Lossless Image Pyramid
+# PixelPyramids: Exact Inference Models from Lossless Image Pyramids

 This repository contains the PyTorch implementation of the paper